computexpresslink/libcxlmi/README.md

 - Individual, Linux-specific `device` endpoint by using `cxlmi_open()`.
 This is for in-band communication through ioctl for Mailbox based raw CXL commands.

+- Enumerate all Linux CXL devices with `cxlmi_scan()`.
+This function scans the `/dev/cxl/` directory for available CXL devices and opens each one found.
+  Each found endpoint will be subject to the same treatment as `cxlmi_open()`.

 Issuing CCI commands
 --------------------